 If you’re interested in adopting a stray or rescued kitty, there are things you should know before deciding what to do.

-If you’re not experienced in caring for a cat, learn and prepare before going to a shelter or rescue (or getting one from your neighbor).
+If you’re not experienced in caring for a cat, prepare before going to a shelter or rescue (or getting one from your neighbor).

 - the high energy bouncy kitten climbing the curtains?